-Beyond the elastic limit, the material will experience plastic deformation.
+Beyond the elastic limit, the mild steel will experience plastic deformation.
 This starts the yield point – or the rolling point – which is point B, or the upper yield point.
 As seen in the graph, from this point on the correlation between the stress and strain is no longer on a straight trajectory.
 It curves from point C (lower yield point), to D (maximum ultimate stress), ending at E (fracture stress).

 Now, we’ll look at each individual measure on the graph above and explain how each is derived.